adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 bwa aln SARS-CoV-2-reference.fasta SARS-CoV-2_exper-SRX9197062.fasta > SARS-CoV-2_exper-SRX9197062.sai
 {% endhighlight %}

 Once we have located coordinates of the input reads, we can compute the final step.
 In this case, our reads are **single-end** and smaller than 100 bp (average: 36bp).
-Given the manual, we should run the _BWA-backtrack_ software with the subcomand _samse_ to generate a _SAM_ (Sequence Alignment/Map) file output.
+Given the manual, we should run the _BWA-backtrack_ software with the subcomand _samse_ to generate a _SAM_ file output.

 {% highlight Bash %}
 bwa samse SARS-CoV-2-reference.fasta SARS-CoV-2_exper-SRX9197062.sai SARS-CoV-2_exper-SRX9197062.fasta